andrewbaughman/flashgordon/Action List.md

 #### Database Access
 - [x] make a simple database structure with as few fields as possible
-- make a database structure that inherantly prevents duplicate records while preserving travel data(node duplicates, but no edge duplicates)
+- make a database structure that inherantly prevents duplicate records while preserving travel data(unique together constraint on point_a, point_b -> node duplicates, but no edge duplicates)

 ## Things I'm curious about that might impact flashgordon
 - Scrapy